 pages/page1.mdwould correspond to pages on your website (you can have whatever subfolder structure you want in here),

-config.mdallows to specify variables that help steer the page generation, you can also use it to declare global variables or definitions that can then be used on all pages.
+config.mdallows specifying variables that help steer the page generation, you can also use it to declare global variables or definitions that can then be used on all pages.

 index.htmlfile instead of generating it via the

 index.md.
-You will still need to put it at the exact same place and let Franklin copy the files appropriately.
+You will still need to put it in the exact same place and let Franklin copy the files appropriately.

 Note that Franklin generates a folder structure in